at3e/at3e.github.io/_posts/2023-09-10-on-a-graph-problem.md

 *Figure 4: Set of valid and invalid edges of graph G'*

 I worked out an approach to this problem.
-Let's walk through with a code.
+Let's walk through along with a code.
 First, import the necessary python libraries.

 ```